Watch the trailer

-The Full Film
+Watch the Full Film

 Screenings are held nationally by local community groups interested in learning about the Holocaust, witnessing testimony from survivors of trauma, and building relationships across generations.
-Contact Menemsha films to learn about upcoming screenings in your area.

 Aron Tambor had a blissful childhood shattered by war.
 He tells the story in episodic sections to the high schoolers as they listen with kindness, interest, and deep empathy.